 “But I haven’t trained for this!
 I haven’t—”

 “THAT IS OF NO CONSEQUENCE.
-YOU WERE BORN FOR THIS, EUN, JUST AS PETER WAS BORN TO DRINK THE FUCKRISING AND FACE DISSONA BY HIMSELF.”
+YOU WERE BORN FOR THIS, EUN, JUST AS PETER WAS BORN TO INGEST THE FUCKRISING AND FACE DISSONA BY HIMSELF.”

 “Say what?”
 Eun gasped.